GoogleCloudPlatform/cloud-hackathons/hacks/modernizing-monoliths/README.md

 - Verify your Docker image is smaller than 600MB
 - Demonstrate you can play the game on a container created from your image
-- SSH into your running container
+- Demonstrate that you can SSH into your running container
 - Verify your container image is in Artifact Registry

 ### Learning Resources